USS Pargo (SS-264): Third, fourth, and fifth war patrols, March – October 1944

 Pargo next underwent overhaul and received a new engine at Mare Island Naval Shipyard.
 On 5 March 1944 she was underway for Pearl Harbor and 25 March began her third war patrol.
 Her mission, to destroy enemy ships in the Philippine and Celebes Seas areas was carried out with several attacks, one of which sank an ex-net tender.
-Pargo began refitting at Fremantle, Australia 24 May.
+Pargo began refitting at Fremantle, Australia on 24 May.

 Underway 13 June for the Celebes Sea, Pargo noted fewer ships present in the area.
 She scored well again, however, damaging several and sinking a 5,236 ton cargo ship, Yamagibu Maru.

 Griffin (AS-13) refitted Pargo at Fremantle to prepare her for her next patrol.
 From 3 September to 7 October she ranged the South China Sea, pressing her attacks to damage several Japanese ships and to sink two more, including a minelayer.

 24 August 1944 LCDR David B. Bell took command of the USS Pargo over from CDR Ian C. Eddy.